-Old fashioned frosted maple cookies.
-These cookies are going to remind you of your childhood….
+These old fashioned frosted maple cookie are going to remind you of your childhood….
+Seriously, just like the ones grandma used to make!

 Autumn is not here just yet, but that doesn’t mean that I’m not looking forward to all of the autumn inspired activities and tastes… you know, everything pumpkin, hayrides, s’mores over the fire, and maple….